 Milos has a regular bus service which connects all the main points of the island.
-As of writing this, Pollonia seemed to have fewer connection times than Adamas Port or Plaka, but I expect that will change in the years ahead.
+Generally speaking, Pollonia seems to have fewer connection times than Adamas Port or Plaka, but this might change from time to time.

-The bus timetable for Milos is likely to change depending on the time of year you visit.
+Check the bus timetable for Milos a few days ahead of your visit.
 If you plan to stay in Milos and use the bus as your primary form of transportation, it won't take too long to get your head around it!

 Taxis on Milos

 Milos also has a number of taxis, which operate 24/7.
-You'll see signs for these at the beaches which have bus connections.
+You'll see signs for these in many places, including the beaches which have bus connections.